-Decanter’s experts from around the world nominated the best Pinot Gris or Pinot Grigio in their respective regions.
+Decanter’s experts from around the world nominated the best Pinot Gris or best Pinot Grigio in their respective regions.
 Then we asked Andrew Jefford to taste them all and select his favourite 35 wines.

 Pinot Noir, one of the most genetically influential grape varieties, mutates easily.
 The pink-berried Pinot Gris is one such mutation, first recorded in the early 18th century.
 It’s a true international.